 - Operations – Similar to components, you can enter the operations that will be used in the creation of the BOM.
 You can add one on the fly or select from the existing operations that you have created in Sage.

-- Attachments and Drawings – you are able to attached documents and reference drawings and attach them to the BOM record for other Sage users to see and use.
+- Attachments and Drawings – you are able to attach documents and reference drawings and attach them to the BOM record for other Sage users to see and use.

 - Costing – you are able to keep track of all the costings recorded against the BOM record.
 This feature allows you to see the date of when it was costed, who it was costed by and the calculated unit cost.